The Great Peacemaker

 Dekanawida ascended the tree and it was chopped down.
 A multitude of people saw him fall into the chasm and plunge into the water.
 So they were satisfied that he was surely drowned.
 Night came but Dekanawida did not appear and thus were the people sure of his death, and then were they satisfied.

-The next morning morning the warriors saw strange smoke arising form the smoke hole of an empty cabin.
+The next morning morning the warriors saw strange smoke arising from the smoke hole of an empty cabin.
 They approached cautiously and peering in the side of the wall where the bark was loosened they saw Dekananwidah.
 He was alive and was not a ghost and he was cooking his morning meal.
 (P. 16, Seth Newhouse version)

 South of the Onondaga town lived an evil-minded man.
 His lodge was in a swale and his nest was made of bulrushes.
 His body was distorted by seven crooks and his long tangled locks were adorned by writhing living serpents.
 Moreover, this monster was a devourer of raw meat, even of human flesh.
 He was also a master of wizardry and by his magic he destroyed men but he could not be destroyed.
 Adodarhoh was the name of the evil man.
 (P. 17, Seth Newhouse version)